AzFoxxo/EndeavourOS-config/README.md

 # endeavouros-kde-setup-script
-A set up script made for EndeavourOS KDE version with useful software and Nvidia drivers
+A set up script made for EndeavourOS KDE version with useful software and Nvidia drivers This script assumes you have KDE Plasma already installed and that you use XP-Pen and Nvidia

 ## Run the script
 ```sh